07/02 7:30 PM

 One of Union’s defining characteristics in recent seasons – from gaining promotion to the Bundesliga to securing UEFA Champions League qualification – has been their miserly defence.

 Interestingly, that has not changed in 2024/25.
-With just 19 goals conceded, they have the second-best defensive record in the league, behind only leaders Bayern Munich.
+With just 23 goals conceded, Union boast the joint-fourth tightest defence in the division, level with or better than all of the top five except for Bayern Munich.

 Hoffenheim